saitejesh-cyber/trust-before-intelligence-book/manuscript/chapter_1_why_agents_fail_v3_1.md

 ❌ **History Context** - No 8-year A1C trends (couldn't reference "ongoing management" or medication adjustments)
 ❌ **Tooling Context** - Read-only, no actions (couldn't trigger prescription system or lab orders)

 **Result:** The agent operated with 86% context blindness—it couldn't see 8 years of patient history, care protocols, or physician documentation patterns.
 When Dr. Chen said "ongoing management," the agent needed History Context to see the progression.
 When discussing medication adjustments, it needed Business Context to reference diabetes care protocols.
-(See Appendix A.3 for complete seven-context taxonomy.)
+(See Appendix A, Section A.3 for complete seven-context taxonomy.)

 **Transparent (T) Need Failure:**
 Legal reviewed 50 AI-generated notes and couldn't determine which data sources the agent accessed, why specific diagnoses were included/excluded, whether protected health information was handled appropriately, or what the audit trail showed.
 With no reasoning chain visibility and no complete audit logging, legal blocked production deployment.
 The risk of malpractice liability was too high.